nbejerano/Course-Assistant-Conversational-Agent/README.md

 Table of Contents:
    JSON file of course trasncript with metadata - this file contains all of the CS106B course transcript information organized into a JSON file to
-     - Not included due to confidentiality constraints chatbot.py - this file contains all of the content for the chatbot from processing the user query to running the streamlit UI
+     - Not included due to confidentiality constraints Poster Presentation.pdf - this file contains an overview of the project as a whole along with technical implementation, testing, and results

 How to run chatbot:
     1. In the terminal run the line: export TOGETHER_API_KEY = ""